Chris LeDoux: Tributes

 Artist and sculptor D. Michael Thomas created a one-and-a-half times life-size sculpture of Chris LeDoux during his 1976 World Championship ride on Stormy Weather.
 The statue, called "Good Ride Cowboy", is on display at the Chris LeDoux Memorial Park in his hometown of Kaycee, Wyoming.

 Son Beau LeDoux, himself a rodeo competitor, on July 24, 2007, spread his father's ashes over Frontier Park Arena during the annual Cheyenne Frontier Days rodeo.

 The city in which LeDoux attended college, Casper, Wyoming, celebrates LeDoux each November with the Chris LeDoux Memorial Rodeo, a weekend event that includes an art show featuring a number of LeDoux's works, a PRCA rodeo, and a country music concert.

 In 2010, Robert Royston created One Ride, a music and dance production that tells the story of the rodeo cowboy.

 In 2010, country singer Luke Kaufman paid tribute to LeDoux in his song Broncin from the album Cowboy Baller, "Soakin' up tapes of Chris LeDoux".

-In 2011, country music artist Brantley Gilbert paid tribute to LeDoux in his single "Country Must Be Countrywide", with the line "From his Wranglers to his boots – he reminded me of Chris LeDoux.
-With that Copenhagen smile, Country must be countrywide."
+In 2011, country music artist Brantley Gilbert paid tribute to LeDoux in his single "Country Must Be Country Wide", with the line "From his Wranglers to his boots – he reminded me of Chris LeDoux".

 In 2021, a bronze statue of LeDoux was placed at Cheyenne Frontier Days in Frontier Park in his honor.
 It is a large statue sculpted by Buffalo sculptor D. Michael Thomas.
 It is titled Just LeDoux It.
 It was unveiled at the opening of Frontier Days, during the celebration of its 125th anniversary.
 The statue displays LeDoux on a bucking bronc, and also depicts a guitar.
 Fellow musical artist Garth Brooks and Chris's son Ned LeDoux attended the unveiling.

 From 2011 thru 2025, the town of Kaycee, Wyoming hosted Chris LeDoux Days, a festival held along Nolan Avenue featuring a rodeo and live music performances headlined by Chris's son, Ned.